solana-foundation/developer-content/docs/core/pda.md

 - **Bump seed**: An additional input (with a value between 255-0) that is used to guarantee that a valid PDA (off curve) is generated.
 This bump seed (starting with 255) is appended to the optional seeds when generating a PDA to "bump" the point off the Ed25519 curve.
-The bump seed is sometimes referred to as a "nonce".
 - **Program ID**: The address of the program the PDA is derived from.
 This is also the program that can "sign" on behalf of the PDA